jasontthai/jasonthai.me/_posts/2019-07-27-apply-different-styles-to-mobile-vs-web-view-using-media.md

 tags: tech
 image: "/assets/img/responsive-media-queries.webp"
 toc: true
+description: a brief walkthrough of how to use @media queries to apply styles to mobile and web view
 ---

 This note goes over how I render the mobile and web view of my site differently to optimize user experience on different screen sizes with the use of `@media`  queries.